okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 ## HTTP Package

-Using http and getting a body response back.
+Using http and getting a body response back and helping us understanding how structs work a little better.

 ```go
 package main